Acupuncture is one of the world’s oldest systems of medicine and is used widely today to treat a range of issues

-Acupuncture is a system of medicine that has been practised in China and other Eastern countries for thousands of years.
-Often described as a means of pain relief, it is in fact used to treat a wide variety of illnesses.
-Its focus is primarily on improving the overall well-being and functioning of the patient, rather than purely isolated symptoms.
+Acupuncture is a system of medicine practised in China and other Eastern countries for thousands of years.
+Often described as a means of pain relief, it’s used to treat a wide variety of illnesses.
+Its focus is primarily on improving your overall well-being, rather than isolated symptoms.

-According to traditional Chinese philosophy, our health is dependent on the body’s motivating energy, known as Qi, moving in a smooth and balanced way through a series of channels beneath the skin.
-By inserting ultrafine needles into the channels of energy, an acupuncturist can smooth and unblock the Qi within the affected channels and so encourage the bodies own natural healing mechanisms and restoring its natural balance once more.
+According to Chinese philosophy, our health is dependent on the body’s motivating energy, known as Qi.
+This energy moves in a smooth, balanced way through channels beneath the skin.
+By inserting ultra-fine needles into the channels of energy, an acupuncturist unblocks Qi.
+Removing these blocks activates the body’s natural healing mechanisms.

-The flow of Qi can be disturbed by a number of factors.
-These include emotional states such as anxiety, stress, grief, anger, poor nutrition, hereditary factors, infections, poisons, and trauma.
-The principal aim of acupuncture is to recover the equilibrium between the physical, emotional and spiritual aspects of the patient.
+Some factors disturb the flow of Qi.
+These include emotional states such as anxiety, stress, grief, anger, poor nutrition, hereditary factors, infections, poison and trauma.
+Acupuncture aims to restore the balance between the physical, emotional and spiritual aspects of the patient.

-Ailments that may be helped include arthritis, fibromyalgia, migraine, knee, shoulder and back pain, sciatica, unexplained infertility and IVF support along with a wide range of gynaecological issues.
+Acupuncture may be right for you if you're suffering from ailments, such as arthritis, fibromyalgia, migraine, knee, shoulder and back pain, sciatica, unexplained infertility and IVF support along with a wide range of gynaecological issues.